Skip to content

 In most cases, contracts are generated automatically based on the country, reviewed right on the platform, and approved in a few steps.

-What it means for clients: Deel clients can hire in established markets within days.
+What this means for you: you can hire in established markets within days.
 They’re also likely to find better contract standardization, clear compliance guidance, and faster onboarding compared to smaller regional providers.

 5